maksymovchynnikov/EventCalc-SHiP/DETAILS.md

 When producing LLP fluxes, the following setups have been used to get the fluxes of mesons (their mother particles):

 - For light mesons (`Pi0`, `Eta`, `Eta'`, `Rho0`, `Omega`, etc.): `pythia8` setup from [1904.02091](https://arxiv.org/abs/1904.02091).
 This means that the cascade enhancement of the fluxes is not included.
 It would typically result in too soft particles that would be outside of the SHiP acceptance, so there should not be any significant impact on the event rate.
 Nevertheless, it will be implemented in the future.
+- For photons used in the production of ALPs coupled to photons: the primary photons (from the primary proton-target interactions) have been generated from the fluxes of `Pi0`, `Eta`, `Eta'` by decaying them into two photons.
+For the secondary photons from EM cascades inside the thick target, the approach from Ref.
+[2509.14310](https://arxiv.org/abs/2509.14310) has been used.
 - For charm and bottom: [SHiP study](https://cds.cern.ch/record/2115534).
 - For kaons: [2004.07974](https://arxiv.org/abs/2004.07974) (will be regenerated as well).